GingaaBread/GNOStatic/src/advanced/sets/list.md

-Lists are sets that are automatically included in all GNO files without the need to import them from the set folder.
-They are one of the most commonly used data structures that allow inserting, getting, and removing elements.
-Lists can be used in set queries.
+Lists are sets that are automatically included in all GNO files without the need to be imported Lists are one of the most commonly used data structures that allow the insertion, retrieval, and removal of elements.

+Lists use the `[,]` syntax, similar to how arrays use the `[]` syntax.

 ```gno
 string[,] shoppingList